 Because they are all wrong and the CDC is right.
 Duh.

 What about you?

 You haven’t let any of the misinformation on the Internet give you any doubts about whether or not to vaccinate your kids, have you?

-All those articles, podcasts, blogs, talks by M.D.’s, scientific studies, and news reports, like this one and this one, that are making you have some doubts about some of the vaccines given to children in the United States?
+All those articles, podcasts, blogs, talks by impeccably credentialed medical doctors, scientific studies, and news reports, like this one and this one, that are making you have some doubts about some of the vaccines given to children in the United States?
 Forget about them.

 You’re smarter than that.